llllvvuu/efm-tool-definitions.yaml/README.md

 `efm-langserver` wraps CLIs and serves them over [LSP](https://microsoft.github.io/language-server-protocol/) for integration into code editors.
 It requires tool definitions to specify how to call the executable and parse the output.

-With `efm-tool-definitions.yaml` you can skip the server configuration and just set up the client.
+With `efm-tool-definitions.yaml` you can expedite this server configuration and just set up the client.

 ## Installation and Usage